 Getting Around Athens

-Otherwise, the public transportation system in Athens is great.
+Otherwise, the public transportation system in Athens is great and using it can keep your Greece trip cost lower.
 Buses run throughout the city during the day and night making it an efficient way to manoeuvre around the city.

 The metro system has 3 lines that have points throughout the city which is one of the most ideal ways to get around Athens.